Jock Taylor: Death

-In the 1982 Finnish Grand Prix, held in Imatra under very wet conditions, Taylor and Johansson's bike aquaplane and slid off the road and collided with a telephone pole along the closed public road course that was used once a year for the Finnish GP.
-The emergency services were removing him from the wreckage when a second sidecar team slid off into them.
-Taylor was sadly killed in the second accident.
-He was buried in the local cemetery at Pencaitland, and a memorial to him has been erected in the village in December 2006.
+In the 1982 Finnish Grand Prix, held in Imatra under very wet conditions, Taylor and Johansson's bike began to aquaplane and slid off the road, colliding with a telephone pole.
+Emergency services attempted to remove him from the wreckage until a second sidecar team slid off into them.
+Taylor died in hospital later that evening.
+He was buried in the local cemetery at Pencaitland, and a memorial to him was erected in the village in December 2006.
 A memorial also stands in Beveridge Park, Kirkcaldy, overlooking Railway Bend on the old motorcycle racing circuit.
-Jock Taylor has also a memorial in Imatra, near the paddock of Finnish championship racetrack.
+Jock Taylor also has a memorial in Imatra, near the paddock of Finnish championship racetrack.

 Restoration

-Jock's World championship, and TT 108.29 mph lap record-winning sidecar was bought by friend and fellow competitor Jack Muldoon from Jock's sponsor Dennis Trollope.
+Jock's World championship, and TT 108.29 mph (174.27 km/h) lap record-winning sidecar was bought by friend and fellow competitor Jack Muldoon from Jock's sponsor Dennis Trollope.
 Jack rescued Jock's outfit from the 5-man consortium who were supposed to restore the bike to its original condition and display it in a museum in Alford, Aberdeenshire.
 That never happened in the four years that it lay up in Alford in bits in a shed.

 Jack Muldoon and family bought Jock's bike in March 2012 and started the restoration work immediately.
 The sidecar was completely stripped to a bare chassis, with months spent with emery cleaning and polishing the chassis.
 Due to the 26 years it lay at Donington in the museum and then 4 years up in Aberdeen, the chassis and all components were covered in rust and everything was seized: every component on the bike had to be stripped and cleaned, all bearings in all parts of the chassis were replaced, and the engine was completely rebuilt.
 It was done with the help of Bill Howarth and Dennis Trollope for all the Yamaha TZ700 parts required in the engine rebuild; Terry Windle, Stuart Mellor, Lockheed, HEL Performance Brake Pipes, Paul Drake Koni Shockers, Yolst Silkoline Oils.
 By August the restoration was 90% complete – it was the first time in 30 years that the TZ700 engine had run, and it was paraded at the Jock Taylor Memorial race weekend at East Fortune near Edinburgh in August 2012, a few miles from where Jock was born and brought up.

 Annual Jock Taylor Memorial Race

-In the year following his death an annual end of season race was established at Knockhill called the Jock Taylor Trophy and it has always attracted the very best crews.
-Every year sidecar racers travel from all over the UK to race in what has become a prestigious race.
-In 2012, the race was held at East Fortune where Taylor started his racing career nearly 40 years ago.
+In the year following his death, an annual end of season race was established at Knockhill called the Jock Taylor Trophy, and it has always attracted the very best crews.
+Every year, sidecar racers travel from all over the UK to race in what has become a prestigious race.
+In 2012, the race was held at East Fortune, where Taylor started his racing career nearly 40 years ago.